95anantsingh/nyu-greene-hpc/_sources/Best_Practices.md.txt

 nvidia-smi
 ```

-Take a look how much GPU processing power your job is using.
+Take a look how much GPU processing power your job is using.<br>
 To exit hit `Ctrl+C`